30. The Past

 Each person who gets stuck in time gets stuck alone.

 Alan Lightman (physicist and novelist)

-The past affects practically every aspect of ourselves, including our thoughts, feelings and behaviour, so it is well worthwhile paying attention to it.
+The past affects practically every aspect of ourselves, including our thoughts, feelings and behaviour, so it is well worth paying attention to.
 Needless to say, the past can’t be changed, but this doesn’t mean that we are completely helpless in this respect.
 How and to what extent your past influences your life depends on how you relate to it.
 We will consider here both unhelpful and helpful ways of relating to our past experiences.

 Unhelpful ways of relating to the past

 Avoiding the past: these are some typical examples: